Manohar7104/Quiz-Project/quiz-app/README.md

 npm start
 ```

-2. Open the frontend by opening `quiz-app/frontend/index.html` in a browser.
+2. Open the frontend by opening `quiz-app/frontend/index.html` in a browser or run it using live server.
 The frontend expects the backend at `http://localhost:4000`.

-Note: No database is required — questions are stored in memory in `questions.js`.
+Note: No database is required, questions are stored in memory in `questions.js`.

 ## Development notes

 - The frontend uses simple DOM updates and avoids large innerHTML blocks.
 - The backend exposes `GET /questions/:subject` (does not send answers) and `POST /submit` for score calculation.
-- This project is intentionally simple and beginner-friendly.